-(e) In the case of an employee who requests paid disability leave for maternity, it will be ordinarily presumed (unless indicated otherwise by appropriate medical evidence) that the period of disability will begin four weeks before delivery and will continue until six weeks after delivery.
-An employee who anticipates taking such leave will be responsible for submitting the request to her supervisor or department head two months prior to the expected delivery date, together with appropriate medical documentation.
-The Borough Administrator will approve or disapprove the request in writing within two weeks.

-13.4.
-Work-Related Disability Leave.
-In case of absence due to injury or illness arising out of or in the course of the employee's job, the employee will be entitled to full pay during such absence, which shall be offset by any temporary payments made to the employee pursuant to the Workers' Compensation Law.
+- In case of an employee who requests paid disability leave for maternity, it will be ordinarily presumed (unless indicated otherwise by appropriate medical evidence) that the period of disability will begin four weeks before delivery and will continue until six weeks after delivery.
+An employee anticipates taking such leave will be responsible for submitting her department head or the request to to Administrator two months prior to the expected delivery date if is foreseeable, together with appropriate the need medical documentation.
+The Borough Administrator will approve disapprove the request in writing within two weeks. - 13.4 Work-Related Disability Leave.
+In case of absence due to injury or illness arising out of our in the course of the employee's job, the employee will be entitled to full pay during such absence, which shall be offset by any temporary payments made to the employee pursuant to the Workers' Compensation Law.